 In terms of volume, an IBC holds around 200 to 1,250 litres, which is in between the capacity of drums and tanks - hence the term “intermediate”.
 With both top and side discharge/loading points, they are generally quite easy to use, without the need to transfer cargo to another storage tank.

 Flexitanks are a special piece of equipment produced from plastic material.
-In essence, it is a multilayer bag with a capacity of up to 25,000 litres.
+In essence, it is a multilayer bag with a capacity of up to 25,000 litres (6,900 gal.).
 These tanks are installed within a standard 20” container and the product is pumped into it, either from the top or bottom of the flexitank.
 Much like the ISO tank, you must fill a flexitank up to 24 - 25 tonnes (53,000 - 55,000 lb) to keep within the maximum pressure limits allowed.
 Overloading can rupture the side walls of a container.
 However, If you underload, it cannot be insured as it is be prone to leakages.
 Optimising your flexitank cargo load is easy with container weighing jacks.

 A key thing to remember with flexitanks is that they are only suitable for harmless (non hazardous) products.
 That said, they are ideal for oxygen and moisture sensitive products such as wine, flat beer and chemicals, as you can get tanks with barrier coats or osmosis prevention systems.